kadmind(8) 맨 페이지 - 윈디하나의 솔라나라

 the iprop_enable option.
 Incremental propagation requires the princi‐

-pal kiprop/MASTER\@REALM (where MASTER is the master KDC's canonical
+pal kiprop/PRIMARY\@REALM (where PRIMARY is the primary KDC's canonical

 host name, and REALM the realm name).
 In release 1.13, this principal